 Is bigger better?
 The key to TPA success has always been personalized service.
 Often a small firm is perfect for that need.
 Other times a larger firm has the capacity to provide personalized service.
 So, as noted above, "comfortable fit" is the answer to the size question.
 Don't lock yourself into only considering a TPA of a certain size.

-Comparing costs: Here again, each TPA has a different pricing system ...ranging from one-fee covers all administrative services....to a menu of services available, each with a price...to services shared among several related firms and/or outsourced to specialists.
+Comparing costs: Here again, TPAs have different pricing systems ...ranging from one-fee covers all administrative services...to per-head...to a menu of services available, each with a price...to services shared among several related branches of the TPA and/or outsourced to specialists.
 So, prices quoted by two or more TPAs may be apples & oranges.
-The "higher" fee may be cheaper.
+A "higher" fee may be cheaper.
 Take the time to truly compare what you'd be getting.
 Be sure to buy the level of professionalism you need.
 ERISA helps you.
-The Department of Labor audits TPA fees to be sure that they are cost-efficient for clients, so Uncle Sam protects you from rip-offs.
+The Department of Labor oversees TPA fees and all expenses related tothe plan to be sure that they are cost-efficient for clients, so Uncle Sam protects you from rip-offs.

 I hope that these hints help.
 Remember that each TPA firm is unique, and they are also very innovative.
 So, brainstorm candidly with a TPA about what you really hope to achieve with the benefit plan.
 The TPA's experience working with other client plans will probably produce some additional successful techniques & ideas.
 Communication is the best way to explore the value of a TPA to you.